 Spring is all about eating fresh and having time for parties.
 How appropriate it will be to have a Popiah Party.
 Spring rolls are fun to serve when having friends over and everyone will be busy rolling and eating them.
 This delicious popiah recipe will be your favourite!
+Also known as Popiah 薄饼, these fresh spring rolls are great as an appetiser or as a light meal on its own too.

 In this recipe, I’ve also included the recipe for the popiah turnip filling that we typically prepare at home.
 Alternatively, you may also use the Stir Fried Yam Bean recipe that can be found here.